 When I was adding my social media experience to my resume, I listed all of the achievements I’d made when marketing my own blog.
 In my first year of travel blogging I managed to acquire 10,000 social media followers, so I put that in there.
 I also grew my blog to over 50,000 pageviews per month by learning how to drive traffic using Pinterest, so I added that in there too.

 Even though I hadn’t done any professional work in social media, it looked good to put those numbers on my resume.
-This definitely contributed to my success in landing a freelance Instagram management job with the New York Travel Festival this year.
+This definitely contributed to my success in landing an freelance social media manager for Instagram role with the New York Travel Festival this year.

 As well as updating my resume, I created a services page on my blog and listed out some of those skills, so that anyone who landed on my site and might be looking for a social media manager could find it.
 Then I added that same information to my LinkedIn profile.